ExpressVPN Review 2023

 Unlimited Switching YES

-By default, ExpressVPN presents you with an 'optimal' server bringing the best possible performance.
+ExpressVPN's default 'optimal' server setting prioritizes speed.
+This connects you to the fastest server available bringing the best possible performance.
 In general, this is a nearby server that might even be located in your country.

-However, you also have full freedom to connect to any of the 3,000 servers offered by this VPN.
-There's a search option letting you find a specific country or even a city.
+However, you also have full freedom to change locations and connect to any of the 3,000 servers offered by this VPN.
+There's a search option letting you find specific ExpressVPN countries or even a city.

 Just recently, ExpressVPN started upgrading its server network by replacing 1Gbps servers with 10Gbps servers.
 That means you can now expect faster speeds, more reliable connections, and more frequent updates to the VPN's server network.

-ExpressVPN's all-new servers are available in 20+ in-demand countries (check the full list below), which means that 70% of its global bandwidth now goes through the new servers.
+ExpressVPN’s 10Gbps servers are available in 20+ in-demand countries (check the full list below), which means that 70% of its global bandwidth now goes through the new servers.

 ExpressVPN 10Gbps Servers - Full List of Servers / Locations